peterberkenbosch/sensible_rails_starter/README.md

 ### Read the Gemfiles

-We have two Gemfiles.
-Both Gemfiles are annotated with the description and links to each Gem's homepage for further details.
+The Gemfile is annotated with the description and links to each Gem's homepage for further details.

-- The default [`Gemfile`](Gemfile) contains all the `production` group Gems.

-- The [`config/sensibles/Gemfile`]("config/sensibles/Gemfile") contains all the `development` & `test` group Gems.

 ## Alternatives